 Once you understand what affects the value of a house you will be in a better position to compare various properties in different locations and will have the basis to start negotiating the best price when you find a house you want to buy.

-Things to consider before making an offer
+Things to consider before making an offer on a property

 Preparation before viewing a house